Evangelism methods. Are they a help or a hindrance?

 By Mark & Fiona Gilpin November 9, 2021

-God wants to invite us into evangelistic moments where we get to join in with what he is already doing in the life of an unbeliever.
+God wants to invite us regularly into evangelistic moments.
 How do we develop such an evangelistic lifestyle?
 What mindset and beliefs do we need?

 Heart and lights